 Whether it is the remains of an old tax disc holder or the stubborn imprint left by parking tickets, adhesive residue can be a pain to remove if you don’t know how.

 The first step is to protect the surrounding area, particularly the dash top.
 We recommend placing a microfibre over the dash to stop overspray from marking it.

-The first application will likely make the adhesive spread all over and look worse than when you started, but don’t worry, repeat the process using a clean side of your microfibre, and bit by bit you will see the adhesive being removed.
+The first application will likely make the adhesive spread all over and look worse than when you started but don’t worry, repeat the process using a clean side of your microfibre, and bit by bit you will see the adhesive is removed.